 Musicians at the Menuhin School take Edexcel's GCSE exam in year 10.
 This syllabus covers a wide range of music styles and is very popular with the students.

 The music department is very proud of its results at GCSE and A-level: 95% of our students manage A* or A-grades.
-In 2012 every candidate at GCSE was awarded an A* grade.

 The General Music teachers are